Azad77/backup_hashnode/ckqf3xyl20kmsgss1avohdf2y.md

 #### Built-in module

-We can import various built-in modules in Python.
+Python comes with several built-in modules that we can import and use in our programs.
+For instance, we can use the "platform" module to get information about the operating system:

 ```python
 import platform